sovware/directorist/readme.txt

 If you want to contribute to the project, you’re most welcome to make it happen.
 The full source code is available on [GitHub](https://github.com/aazztech/directorist).
 If you find anything improbable, feel free to shoot a bug report.

+== Privacy Policy ==
+Directorist &#8211; Business Directory Plugin uses [Appsero](https://appsero.com) SDK to collect some telemetry data upon user's confirmation.
+This helps us to troubleshoot problems faster & make product improvements.

+Appsero SDK **does not gather any data by default.** The SDK only starts gathering basic telemetry data **when a user allows it via the admin notice**.
+We collect the data to ensure a great user experience for all our users.

+Integrating Appsero SDK **DOES NOT IMMEDIATELY** start gathering data, **without confirmation from users in any case.**

+Learn more about how [Appsero collects and uses this data](https://appsero.com/privacy-policy/).

 == Installation ==

 1. Unzip the downloaded zip file and upload the plugin folder into the `wp-content/plugins/` directory.
 Alternatively, upload from Plugins >> Add New >> Upload Plugin.